jshprentz/meetup2xibo/docs/user-manual/configuration.rst

 No Meetup.com venue name or how-to-find-us
    Meetup2xibo will use the default location and log a warning.
-   When the administrator adds the special location object shown in :numref:`Listing %s <special-locations-config-example>` lines 3--8, meetup2xibo will continue to use the default location without logging a warning.
+   When the administrator adds the special location object shown in :numref:`Listing %s <special-locations-config-example>` lines 3--9, meetup2xibo will continue to use the default location and places without logging a warning.
    If the event host later adds a venue name or how-to-find-us in Meetup.com, meetup2xibo will use known locations found there instead of the default location.